-With Thanksgiving right around the corner we thought it would be the perfect opportunity to gush about why we’re oh so thankful for Estes.
+With Thanksgiving here already we thought it would be the perfect opportunity to gush about why we’re oh so thankful for Estes and the strength of this community.
 Where do we begin?!

 We are thankful for our guests who put in the effort to leave no trace and for the ones that keep coming back.
 We are thankful for how our community pours their heart into their businesses.
 We are thankful for all the ways we can access the outdoors, whether that be through hiking, backcountry skiing, climbing, or even strolling the riverwalk.
 To name a few.

-And the Estes-love is community wide - here is what a few of the locals have to say.
+And the Estes-love is community wide - here are what a few of the locals have to say.

 “Everyday I am grateful to have the privilege of living and working in such close proximity to Rocky Mountain National Park.
 The mountains are a daily reminder to slow down, breathe, and enjoy this one wild & precious life.
 The love and support of our community is also something I am incredibly grateful to be apart of because of the love and caring folks give to our family & support of our business.
 We are blessed.”